Campusoft/knowledge_base/architecture/authentication.md

 # OpenID Connect

 OpenID Connect describes a metadata document (RFC) that contains most of the information required for an app to do sign in.
 This includes information such as the URLs to use and the location of the service's public signing keys.
 You can find this document by appending the discovery document path to the authority URL:

 Discovery document path: /.well-known/openid-configuration

+Similar to OAuth 2.0, OpenID Connect also uses the scopes concept.
+Again, scopes represent something you want to protect and that clients want to access.
+In contrast to OAuth, scopes in OIDC don’t represent APIs, but identity data like user id, name or email address.

+openid,

 The contents are fully described in the OpenID Connect specification.